Is This Abuse?

 - Threaten to use the law or your immigration status against you?

-If you have questions about your relationship or if you have experienced any of the above, there is help and support available.
+If you have questions about your relationship or if you have experienced any of the above, help and support is available.
 Call LifeWire’s 24-Hour Helpline at 425-746-1940 to speak with an advocate today.